Join our academics online and gain an introduction to global health.

 This online course is part of:

-You can use the credits you earn on this short course towards either of these postgraduate qualifications.
+You can use the credits you earn on this short course towards any of these postgraduate qualifications.

 What you’ll study